Can I Be Pressured into Getting an Abortion?

 Are you still a minor and pregnant?
 Do you feel unsure of what to think and feel right now — but your parents have quickly taken control and want to handle the situation by making you have an abortion?

-Maybe things are happening too fast for you, or you would even like to keep the baby.
+Maybe things are happening too fast for you, and you would actually like to keep the baby.
 It seems, however, that your wishes and considerations do not count.

 You are probably still financially and legally dependent on your parents — which is expected at your age.
 You may be threatened with withdrawal of support or being kicked out if you don't comply.
 Especially young women who are dependent on others (e.g., parents, relatives, partners, employers, etc.) will find it tricky to escape this kind of pressure.
 Emotional manipulation can also be excruciating.